 The model which has been shown to work far more effectively is the reverse of “trickle down” – bottom-up.
 Here funds collected or allocated are given directly to the target communities.
 Its the communities of inequalities who in turn determine how the money should be spent, including the need for support from the bureaucracy involved.
 This results in far better outcomes for those in need, creates a more equality in wealth distribution and a serious reduction in the size of the bureaucracy and the amount of funds it absorbs.
 The “disempowered” communities become “empowered” and become in control of their own destinies and feel they are responsible for their own lives, rather than dependent upon these mega-institutions.

-In the “awakening” section which follows you will be guided as to which government organisations and charities operate to this bottom-up model effectively.
+In the “awakening” section which follows (to be written based upon more uptodate information than is currently available, for obvious reasons) you will be guided as to which government organisations and charities operate to this bottom-up model effectively.
 For example, in the US there are almost one million charities.
 They receive approximately $200 bill. a year with an additional $100bill. donated to various religious communities.
 The problems is that few of them are sufficiently transparent to allow donors to judge whether they are really doing good.
 Most donors are stimulated by images designed to generate an emotional response and a positive disposition towards the charity and government organisation is (supposedly) helping.
 Little data is available on how effective their funding is on making a difference and actually doing good.
 Incentives are required for such organisations to demonstrate their real effectiveness.
 Most are involved in hand-outs that do nothing more than increase the communities’ dependence on such handouts and actually contribute to worsening their situation.
 Rarely is data available showing what these organisations were achieving and at what cost.
 There is a web site in the US called “Give Well” that attempts to identify those charities that are transparent in this way, which identifies the top-rated charities so that donors can be sure that their donations are doing good and are highly cost-effective.